The Roda Group The Roda Group The Roda Group - Principals

 ROGER A. STRAUCH

-He was the first CEO and former chairman of Ask Jeeves (now Ask.com) a leading search engine on the web.
-Mr. Strauch was a board member and former CEO of Symmetricom, a telecommunications equipment manufacturer.
+He was CEO and former chairman of Ask Jeeves (now Ask.com) a leading search engine on the web.
+Mr. Strauch was a board member and former CEO of Symmetricom, now known as Microsemi (Nasdaq: MSCC), a public telecommunications equipment manufacturer.
 In 1983 he co-founded TCSI Corp., a telecom software company.
-As TCSI’s chairman and CEO, Mr. Strauch was responsible for growing the company from a start-up to over $60M in annual revenues.
-TCSI completed a successful IPO in 1991 and secondary public offering in 1996.
+As TCSI’s chairman and CEO, Mr. Strauch led the company from a start-up to a successful IPO in 1991 and secondary public offering in 1996.
+Prior to TCSI, he was a communications system engineer and project manager for Hughes Aircraft's (now Boeing) Space and Communications Group.

 Mr. Strauch earned a Bachelor of Science degree, with distinction, from Cornell University and Master of Science degree from Stanford University, both in electrical engineering.
 He holds two patents in the area of wireless communications.